Copenhagen’s rental yields range from 4.84% to 5.31%

 |Last Updated: Apr 28, 2014|

 |Copenhagen K, Copenhagen S, Copenhagen N, Copenhagen O, Frederiksberg K, Charlottenlund, Gentofte, Hellerup, Holte, and Horsholm

 Source: Global Property Guide Definitions: Data FAQ See also: Update Schedule

-The result is that rental yields on apartments in Copenhagen have risen across the size-spectrum.
-The change is not enormous, but it is noticeable.
-Apartments of 120 square metres (sq. m.) now yield 5.33% (an increase of 0.5% on last year).
-Apartments of 70 sq. m. now yield 6.53%, also an increased return compared to last year.
-These are quite attractive yields for a European city.
+The result is that rental yields on apartments in Copenhagen have hardly moved over the past two years.
+Apartments of 120 square metres (sq. m.) yield 4.84%.
+Apartments of 50 sq. m. yield 5.27%.